 Special Thanks to Rick, N4JTQ, for creating and managing this web site!

 Check out the 47 repeater group out on Facebook!

 us every Thursday Evening at 7:30 PM (except holidays) for the 470

 amateur radio group net!
-Trivia, topics, swap and shop, and much more!
+Trivia, topics, ask and elmer, swap and shop, and much more!

 A brief history

 of the 145.470 Repeater...

 The 145.47 was Tim's

 first repeater, which went on the air for the first time on September

 17, 1981.
 The picture you see here is the actual 145.47 repeater